Search

 Influenza C viruses cause mild symptoms in humans and do not cause epidemics or pandemics.
 Influenza C viruses have also been found in pigs and dogs.

-Influenza D viruses affect cattle and are not known to cause illness in people.
+Influenza D viruses affect cattle and can spillover to other animals but are not known to cause illness in people.

 What is meant by the H5N1 or H7N9 virus?